ramlaxman/Python-Interview-Curriculum/README.md

 Lambdas evaluates at run time and these do not need statements Lambda is a anonymous function, which does not have a name and no fixed number of arguments.
 Represented by keyword lambda followed by statement.
 Ex:
-    sum = lambda a,b: a+b
+`    sum = lambda a,b: a+b
-    sum(2,3)
+    sum(2,3)`
+output:
-    output: 5
+5
-    Answer Question

-    Select Best Answer

-May 29 2015 08:23 AM
-3412
-Views
-0
-Ans

-Encryption with AES/CBC/PKCS5

-    radha
-    Python Interview Questions

-AES Encryption using CBC/PKCS5 padding in python while decrypting in java it is given below error

-javax.crypto.BadPaddingException: Decryption error at sun.security.rsa.RSAPadding.unpadV15(Unknown Source) at sun.security.rsa.RSAPadding.unpad(Unknown Source) at com.sun.crypto.provider.RSACipher.doFinal(RSACipher.java:363) at com.sun.crypto.provider.RSACipher.engineDoFinal(RSACipher.java:389)...
-Answer Question
-Jan 04 2009 01:41 AM
-7306
-Views
-1
-Ans

-Python Popularity

-    ushanamballa
-    Python Interview Questions

-Why Python is not that much of popular, when compared to other programming languages?
+#### Why Python is not that much of popular, when compared to other programming languages?

-    suji

-        Mar 2nd, 2012

 Python is not so useful in web environment where the user interface is the browser.
 Hence, lot of people are using PHP for different design goals.
 Google is tightly connected with python as they make ...
-    Answer Question

-    Select Best Answer

-Aug 02 2010 03:16 AM
-7916
-Views
-1
-Ans

-Phyton Advantages and Dis-Advantages

-    torch_619
-    Python Interview Questions

-What are the advantage and dis-advantage of Phyton programming language?
+#### What are the advantage and dis-advantage of Phyton programming language?

-    suji

-        Mar 2nd, 2012

 Python is more like java and bit cumbersome, but it leads to a better design.
-Python is an interpreted language, high level programming, pure object-oriented, high performance server side scripting la...
+Python is an interpreted language, high level programming, pure object-oriented, high performance server side scripting language.
-    Answer Question

-    Select Best Answer

-Jan 08 2007 11:23 AM
-4501
-Views
-2
-Ans

-What is the optional statement used in a try ... except statement in Python?
+#### What is the optional statement used in a try ... except statement in Python?

-    norman
-    Python Interview Questions

-    Priya Patel

-        Oct 20th, 2007

-    There are 2 optional clauses used in try...except statements: 1. else clause: It is useful for code that must be executed when the try block doesn't create any exception2. finally clause:Its is useful for code that must be executed irrespective of whether an exception is generated or not. xeio
+There are 2 optional clauses used in try...except statements: 1. else clause: It is useful for code that must be executed when the try block doesn't create any exception2. finally clause:Its is useful for code that must be executed irrespective of whether an exception is generated or not.

-        Sep 25th, 2007

-    Try ... except (...) ... [finally]
-    Answer Question

-    Select Best Answer

-Jan 08 2007 11:18 AM
-4134
-Views
-1
-Ans

-What is List Comprehensions feature of Python used for?
+#### What is List Comprehensions feature of Python used for?

-    SachinDeo
-    Python Interview Questions

-    Priya Patel

-        Oct 19th, 2007

 List comprehensions help to create and manage lists in a simpler and clearer way than using map(), filter() and lambda.
-Each list comprehension consists of an expression followed by a for clause, then zero or more for or if clauses.
+Each list comprehension
+    consists of an expression followed by a for clause, then zero or more for or if clauses.
     Answer Question